Yashwantrao Holkar: Aftermath

-Yashwantrao Holkar again tried to unite the Maratha Confederacy and wrote to Daulatrao Scindia about this.
-However, Scindia gave the information about this letter to British resident Marsor, who appraised the Governor-General about this on 12 May 1806.
-Holkars and Scindias agreed on 11 points on defensive and offensive strategies on 14 November 1807; however, the British once again succeeded in preventing the establishment of a Scindia- Holkar alliance.

-Finally, Yashwantrao Holkar decided to fight with the British singlehandedly and drive them out of India.
-He decided to stay in Bhanpura to gather a large army and manufacture cannons to defeat the British.
-He was successful in keeping the British out of his state, but he wanted them out of India.
-He knew that this was impossible without sufficient cannons, so he built a factory to manufacture cannons in Bhanpura.
-He worked day and night and manufactured 200 short and long-range cannons.
-He gathered an army of 1 lakh soldiers to attack Calcutta.
-The stress of the work and the deaths of his nephew Khanderao Holkar on 22 February 1807 at Shahapura and Kashirao Holkar in 1808 at Bijagad lead to a stroke, from which he suddenly died at Bhanpura (Mandsaur, M.P.) on 27 October 1811 (Kartiki Ekadashi) at the age of 35 years.
-The most probable cause of his death is due to excessive blood pressure and stress.

-His battles were the significant in the history of Indian wars and the title given to him by the Mughal Emperor gave him a prominent position amongst the rulers of India.
+His battles were significant in the history of Indian wars and the title given to him by the Mughal Emperor gave him a prominent position amongst the rulers of India.

 Legacy

 He was a gifted organizer and he was skilled in arts of warfare.
 The various branches of the army were organized on the sound military basis.
 As a military strategist he ranks among the foremost generals who have ever trod on Indian soil.
 His heroic achievements shed a noble luster on his military genius, political sagacity, and indefatigable industry.
 He was one of the greatest and most romantic figures on the stage of Indian history.
+Yashwant Rao Holkar rose to power from initial nothingness entirely by dint of his personal valour and spirit of adventure.
+So great was his personality that even in those troublesome times, no state or power could venture to commit aggression on his territory; and this influence kept the Holkar State secure even after his death for some years.